simologos/essex-eportfolio/example/content/research/bigData/index.md

 ### Referential integrity verification

 All reference keys in the schema have been set to `ON DELETE CASCADE` and `ON UPDATE CASCADE`.
 This ensures that when an entry is deleted or updated in a parent table, the corresponding changes are automatically applied to the child tables, maintaining referential integrity.
-The following queries can be utilized to delete an entry in a parent table and verify if the child tables still maintain valid integrity.
+The following queries can be used to delete an entry in a parent table and verify if the child tables maintain valid integrity.
 Additionally, the courses table has a unique key index that prevents the insertion of duplicate courses with the same name and teacher.
 This constraint can be verified using the final query.

 1. Verify if all students in the "Exams" table exist in the "Students" table:
     ```sql